samrum/vite-plugin-web-extension/README.md

   There are two configurations an extension needs to make for experimental manifest V3 support:

   1. Background service workers are not supported, so you are required to use a background script.
   2. The `use_dynamic_url` property is not supported for web accessible resources.
-In the plugin options, set `useDynamicUrlContentScripts` to false:
+In the plugin options, set `useDynamicUrlWebAccessibleResources` to false:

       ```js
         webExtension({
           ...
-          useDynamicUrlContentScripts: false,
+          useDynamicUrlWebAccessibleResources: false,
         }),
       ```